wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 The red line represents my "sweet spot" - the exact point where the model predicts the user will have an 80% success rate.
 The `LinearTrainer` would thus produce a cloud of randomized questions, all falling within +/-5% of this red line.

-This is an interesting scenario - while the model's accuracy of 70% does a decent job of generating questions that meet my criteria, it reveals a criteria of mine that I had internalized, but did not defined: that the selected questions *represent as broad a portion of the parameter space as possible.*
+This is an interesting scenario - while the model's accuracy of 70% does a decent job of generating questions that meet my criteria, it reveals a criteria of mine that I had internalized, but had not defined: that the selected questions *represent as broad a portion of the parameter space as possible.*

 While this model technically produces the correct difficulty level, I am only able to get operand combinations that fall near the red line, like `41 + 21` or `32 + 33`.
 High value operand combinations like `80 + 90` would be ignored completely.
-Even worse, the model overstates the difficulty of combinations like `60 + 0` or `1 + 55`, marking them at 80%, when they are almost certain to be at a 95%+ success rate.
+Even worse, the model overstates the difficulty of combinations like `60 + 0` or `1 + 55`, marking them an 80% success rate, when they are almost certain to be at a 95%+.

 Could a non-linear model do a better job?

-### Deep Learning Model
+### Neural Net Model

 Next up, I wanted to try a small neural net to see if I could better capture the non-linear elements of the data.

 I decided to use binary cross-entropy as my loss function, which is supposed to work well with binary classification problems like this one.
 A lot of experimentation showed me that adding more layers or units did not achieve too much for my problem - probably due to the low amount of data.
+As a result, I used a simple two layer approach: the first with 8 units, and the second to consolidate them into a single output.

 For those interested, here again is the setup: